myeon9h/PlanRAG/README.md

 ***
 ## Setup
 ### Database (Neo4j)
-Our baselines (RAG & PlanRAG) use Neo4j as a tool for accessing Labeled Property Graph (LPG) data in Decision QA datasets.
+Our baselines (Single-turn RAG, Iterative RAG and PlanRAG) use Neo4j as a tool for accessing Labeled Property Graph (LPG) data in Decision QA datasets.
 Therefore, you should prepare it with the following commands and instructions:
 ```bash
 # Ubuntu